Timeline - Egypt since January protests

 April 8 - Thousands protest in Tahrir Square against delays in putting Mubarak on trial.

-August 1 - The army moves into Tahrir Square and clears away a few hundred protesters who remained camped there after the main groups suspended a three-week demonstration held to advance demands for faster democratic reforms.

-August 3 - Mubarak, wheeled into a courtroom cage on a bed to face trial, denies the charges against him.
-His two sons, Gamal and Alaa, also deny the charges.
+August 3 - Mubarak trial opens.
+Wheeled into a courtroom cage on a bed, Mubarak denies charges of killing protesters and abuse of power.

 November 21 - Cabinet tenders resignation.